zYros90/personal-web-presentation/content/resume.md

 # Working Experience
 #### 08/2022 - today
 ##### Software Developer, golane UG, Munich
-* Maintance and Development of microservices in Go
+* Maintenance and development of microservices in Go
 * Working with PostgreSQL, Redis and Kafka
 * Implementation of gRPC and GraphQL services
 * Working with CI/CD (Makefile, Github-CI), Kubernetes and Docker